ryankurte/action-apt/README.md

 # APT multi-arch helper action

 A helper action to setup multiarch and install packages via `dpkg` and `apt-get`, because it's unfortunately complex to setup.
-If you just need to install packages, use a `run: sudo apt-get -y PACKAGES` step instead.
+If you just need to install packages, use a `run: sudo apt-get install -y PACKAGES` step instead.

 This patches the existing apt repositories on the system, adds the specified architecture via multiarch, adds a set of viable port repositories, and finally updates the cache and installs the specified packages.